VtnDenis/JavaMovieTickets/README.md

 # Movie Ticket Booking System

 ## Description
 This Java application allows customers to book movie tickets and employees to manage movies and reservations.
-It uses Java Swing for the graphical interface and text files for data storage.
+It uses Java Swing for the graphical interface and MySQL database for data storage.

 The application was developed as part of an object-oriented programming project in Java, with the goal of creating a complete movie ticket booking system that meets the needs of both customers and cinema management.